EmbodiedSAM: Online Segment Any 3D Thing in Real Time: Approach

-Once lifting 2D masks $M_t^{2d}$ to accurate 3D masks $M_t^{cur}$, we then merge $M_t^{cur}$ to the previous instance masks $M_{t-1}^{pre}$ to acquire $M_t^{pre}$.
-Note when $t=1$ we have $M_1^{pre}=M_1^{cur}$ as an initialization.
 However, the mainstream solution for merging instance masks in previous works~\cite{yang2023sam3d,yin2023sai3d,liu2022ins,narita2019panopticfusion,lu2023ovir} is to traverse over all masks in $M_t^{cur}$ and compare each mask in $M_t^{cur}$ with all previous masks in $M_{t-1}^{pre}$.
 This process is very slow, because in order to accurately decide wheter a new mask shoule be merged into a previous mask, the geometric similarity such as mask-IoU or CD-distance is computed on the point clouds of the two masks.
 The computation of similarity involves all the points in each mask, which has high computation complexity.
 What is worse, above operations are hard to be computed in parallel, since the number of points in each mask is different and we need to pick out point clouds of each instance according to the mask one by one.
 To this end, we propose to represent each mask in fixed-size vectors and compute the similarity with efficient matrix operation.

 Benefit from our architecture, for each mask in $M_t^{cur}$ and $M_{t-1}^{pre}$ we have the corresponding query feature.
 The query feature itself is a fixed-size vector representation, but simply computing similarity between them is less informative, which gets very low performance.
 Therefore, we set up several representative auxiliary tasks based on the query features to learn vector representations under different metrics, which are used to compute \emph{geometric}, \emph{contrastive} and \emph{semantic} similarities.